-What to wear in Japan Winter – Clothing guide not to get frozen!
+What to wear in Japan Winter – Packing and clothing Guide

 What do people usually wear in Japan?